 The Using Peripherals guides contain examples for evaluating the reference circuits implemented on the phyCORE-AM57x development kit carrier board using the target console.

 The development kit carrier board is not intended to be used in production systems.
-The development kit carrier board serves to provide engineers with as many reference circuits as possible to evaluate the functionality of the phyCORE-AM57x System On Module (SOM), with the intention that the references circuits are eventually cherry picked and transitioned to a custom carrier board.
+The development kit carrier board serves to provide engineers with as many reference circuits as possible to evaluate the functionality of the phyCORE-AM57x System On Module (SOM), with the intention that the reference circuits are eventually cherry picked and transitioned to a custom carrier board.

 Eventually, you will be ready to transition the SOM to a custom carrier board and modify the software to begin finalizing the production system.
-Head over to the BSP Development Guide to first build the stock software and then see the Customizing the BSP guide for configuring it for your unique requirements.
+Head over to the BSP Development to first build the stock software and then see the Customizing the BSP guide for configuring it for your unique requirements.